-In the first article in this two-part series, we demonstrated the importance of using an ad server for large scale campaigns.
-Now we’ll continue by taking a concrete look at this practice in action, in one of our media campaigns.
+In the first part of this two-article series, we demonstrated the importance of using an ad server for large-scale campaigns.
+We continue here by concretely studying this practice in one of our media campaigns.

-The goal of the campaign was to maximize subscriptions to a financial product.
-All our media led to a microsite landing page, but it was also possible to subscribe to the product directly from the client's main site.
-Due to the limitations of the website we were working with, we were only able to track soft conversions, which consisted of users opening a form.
-The campaign caused the conversion rate on the client's main site to explode.
-So, we did a correlation analysis to find out what was causing this increase in conversions, and were able to identify that our total campaign impressions was the most influential factor.
-Here’s a data comparison:
+The goal of our campaign was to maximize product uptake.
+All of our media led to a landing page on a microsite, but product sign-up could also be done from the client's main site.
+Due to the limitations of the website we were working with, we only had a “soft” conversion which consisted of opening a form.
+This campaign exploded conversions on the client's main site.
+So we ran several correlation analyzes to find the cause of the increase in conversions.
+The sum of our campaign impressions was identified as the primary influencer.
+Here is the data comparison:

-In analyzing the graphic, we immediately see a strong increase in requests on the site, in spite of the fact that no ads were driving traffic there.
-Next, we see that the variation of conversions correlates strongly to impressions: the higher the number of campaign impressions, the more conversions there were on the site.
-These were users (whether or not they clicked on our ads) who went directly to the client's website to subscribe to the product.
-The correlation coefficient was 0.82 for impressions as opposed to 0.65 for clicks.
-This clearly demonstrates that the ads a user sees have an impact on their behaviour.
-An analysis based solely on a campaign's post-click conversions fails to consider the influence that an ad might have if it is seen but not clicked.
-That’s why we decided to take an even closer look!
+Analyzing the graph, we first note a sharp increase in requests to the site despite no media advertising sending traffic to the website.
+Then, we see that the variation in conversions is strongly correlated to impressions: the more we increase campaign impressions, the more we increase conversions on the website.
+These are therefore users (who may or may not have clicked on our ads) who went directly to the client's website to sign up for the product.
+The correlation coefficient was 0.82 with impressions versus 0.65 for clicks.
+It is therefore clearly demonstrated that the ads seen by users have an impact on their behavior.
+An analysis based solely on a campaign's “post-click” conversions omits the influence that an ad seen but not clicked can have.
+So that's why we went further!

-The next step was to make a link between the client's business objectives and our campaign results.
-There were two elements to consider:
+The next step was to link the client's business objectives to our campaign results.
+Two things need to be considered:

-Since we were only able to measure soft conversions, we compared different metrics to the actual results achieved by the client.
+As we could only measure “soft” conversions, we compared different metrics to the actual results obtained by the client.

-The first set of data we analyzed allowed us to establish a correlation between the requests received by the client, and our campaign.
+The first data analyzed allowed us to establish the correlation between all the requests received by the client and our campaign.

-*This consists of requests completed on the corporate site, without clicking on an ad.
-The campaign directed clicks to the microsite.
+*: These are requests filled out on the corporate site, without going through a media click.
+The campaign drove clicks to the microsite.

-The strongest correlation was found between the total number of forms started (on the client's site and the microsite) and the total number of requests received.
-The correlation was 0.87, which is very high, but not terribly surprising.
-The main takeaway is that the variation in forms started is consistent with that of forms submitted.
-We can also conclude that the campaign impressions, clicks, and expenses were not the most influential factors.
+The strongest correlation found was between the total number of forms started (on the client's site and on the micro-site) and the requests received.
+This correlation of 0.87 was extremely strong, but came as little surprise to us.
+Above all, we take away that the variation of forms initiated is consistent with that of forms sent.
+We can also conclude that impressions, clicks and campaign spend were not the main influencers.

-Right away we see that there is a low correlation to the forms initiated on the microsite.
-From this we can deduce that a higher percentage of the requests sent in through the microsite were not approved, in comparison with those that came in through the main site.
-Does this mean that the campaign attracted less qualified users?
-We demonstrated earlier that campaign impressions had an impact on the number of requests coming through the client’s main site – they went up during the campaign period.
-The answer, therefore, is no. In addition, we see here that the greatest correlation was to campaign impressions.
-Here’s a visual representation of that correlation:
+We first notice the weak correlation with requests on the micro-site.
+We deduce that a higher proportion of requests sent via the micro-site were not retained in comparison with those coming from the main site.
+Does this mean that the campaign attracted more unqualified users?
+We previously demonstrated that campaign impressions had an impact on requests from the customer site and that these increased during the campaign period.
+The answer is therefore no. Additionally, we see here that the biggest correlation has been with campaign impressions.
+Here is the visual representation of this correlation:

-Through this analysis we were able to demonstrate the influence our ads (clicked and not-clicked) had on the client's business results.
-In comparing the number of accepted requests each week during the campaign to the number of accepted requests in the six weeks prior to the start of the campaign, we were able to attribute 282 requests to the campaign.
-This number allowed the client to calculate the ROI of their campaign, as well as the incremental cost per accepted request.
-In the case analyzed, the effect was seen within two weeks of the launch of the campaign.
-A very attractive incremental impact for the client!
+With this analysis, we were able to demonstrate the influence of our ads (clicked and unclicked) on the client's business results.
+By comparing the number of requests accepted each week during the campaign with those accepted in the six weeks preceding it, we were able to associate an accurate number of requests with the campaign.
+This number allows the client to calculate the return on investment of his campaign as well as an incremental cost per accepted request.
+In the case analyzed, the effect on requests continued for two weeks following the campaign.
+A very advantageous incremental effect for the client!

-The systems currently in place don’t allow us to do a precise calculation of accepted requests by type of media placement.
-The detailed analysis below is therefore based in large part on an analysis of trends.
-One of the difficulties with crossing that bridge is that we need to connect the data collected by our ad servers to our analytics solution .
-These solutions are mainly concerned with tracking the source that drove the user to the site, but not whether the user saw an ad beforehand.
-That information, however, is essential for optimizing a display campaign.
-In the meantime, we have started inserting a campaign conversion pixel on the version of the form that’s on the client's main site, in order to optimize for an additional conversion point.
+The systems currently in place do not allow us to accurately calculate the requests accepted by type of media placement.
+The analysis detailed above is therefore largely based on trend analyses.
+One of the difficulties in crossing this bridge is that we have to associate the data collected by our ad servers with our Analytics solution .
+These solutions are mainly interested in the source of origin of the users and do not care whether the user has seen an ad beforehand.
+This information is however essential for the optimization of a Display campaign..
+In the meantime, we have started to insert a campaign conversion pixel on the form placed on the client's main site in order to optimize for an additional conversion point.

-A buzzword that we’re hearing a lot these days is “cross-device attribution.”
-Remember that we’re targeting users on multiple devices (mobile, tablet, laptop, etc.).
-If we could reliably link different devices to a single user, it would be amazing!
+A buzzword that's being talked about these days is the "cross-device" attribution.
+Remember that we are targeting users on several devices (mobile, tablet, laptop, etc.).
+If we could accurately associate devices by user, that would be wonderful!